 Ecological Environment: The Boswellia bhawdajiana Birdw., grows in mountainous and limestone rocky lands.
-Geographical distribution: This species mainly distributes along the coast of the Red Sea.
+Geographical distribution: This species is mainly distributed along the coast of the Red Sea.

 (3).Boswellia neglecta M. Moore.

-Botanical description: The Boswellia neglecta M. Moore., is a plant of the Buseraceae family and Boswellia genus, it is commonly known as "Boswellia neglecta", "Wild Boswellia Tree", or "Ye Ru Xiang Shu", small trees, grows up to 5~6 meters high.
+Botanical description: The Boswellia neglecta M. Moore., is a plant of the Burseraceae family (frankincense family) and Boswellia genus, it is commonly known as "Boswellia neglecta", "Wild Boswellia Tree", or "Ye Ru Xiang Shu", small trees, the tree grows up to 5~6 meters high.
 The bark is gray.
 17~21 leaflets, leathery, oblong, 1.5~4 cm long, blunt, hirsute.
-Panicles; flowers are very small, pale blood, outside the mask hair; filaments suddenly widened into a scale-like lower half.
+Panicles; flowers are very small, pale blood, outside the mask hair; filaments are suddenly widened into a scale-like lower half.

 Ecological Environment: The Boswellia neglecta M. Moore., grows in mountainous and limestone rocky lands.
-Geographical distribution: This species mainly distributes along the coast of the Red Sea.
+Geographical distribution: This species is mainly distributed along the coast of the Red Sea.